planningcenter/balto-rubocop/README.md

 jobs:
   lint:
     runs-on: ubuntu-latest
-    permissions:
-      checks: write # may not be necessary, see note below
+    permissions: # may not be necessary, see note below
+      contents: read
+      checks: write
     steps:
       - uses: actions/checkout@v3
         with: